benhollar/TheSpiceRack/README.md

 A. The Spice Rack is open source, and a safe application.
 You can view our source code in [The Spick Rack Github Page](https://github.com/benhollar/TheSpiceRack/tree/master/Code) to verify the integrity of our software.

+***If you have additional questions, feel free to contact our team found in our [Project Abstract](https://github.com/benhollar/TheSpiceRack/blob/master/UC%20Senior%20Design/Project%20Description.md)***